abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/08-Implement Azure Functions.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.

-### Review
-In this lab, you have completed:
-- Created a Function app
-- Created a HTTP triggered function and test
+## Summary
+In this exercise, we created a Function app and developed an HTTP-triggered function.
+We then tested the function to ensure it was triggered correctly and performed as expected.
+Throughout the exercise, we gained hands-on experience in setting up serverless applications and testing HTTP-triggered functions in a cloud environment.

 ## Reference link